 From travelling by public transport in the female-only carriage of the Delhi Metro to exploring colourful bazaars and architectural delights of Old Delhi, this women’s only journey through India will make this sometimes-challenging destination a breeze, thanks to your female local leader.

 Head out into the remote dunes of the Thar Desert and spend a night under the stars with traditional food and dance performances by the local women – while the men go off and cook dinner.

 You’ll also meet the survivors of acid attacks at Sheroes Hangout, a social enterprise and café in Agra, and hear how they are breaking stereotypes and facing the world in the most beautiful ways after being ostracised from their communities.

-Take a trip through Kenya with East Africa’s first female overland truck driver
+6. Drive through Kenya with East Africa’s most famous (and first female) overland truck driver

-Make your way through the heart of East Africa with Becky behind the wheel, the very first female overland truck driver in all of East Africa.
-Along with her and the rest of your all-female crew, you’ll meet local Kenyan women and men from all walks of life, who will share their stories and triumphs in the struggle for gender equality.
+Travel through the heart of Kenya with Becky behind the wheel, the very first female overland truck driver in all of East Africa.
+Along with the rest of your all-female crew, you’ll meet local Kenyan women and men from all walks of life, who will share their stories and triumphs in the struggle for gender equality.

 Safaris in the Masai Mara, Lake Nakuru and Samburu National Reserve are not only opportunities to see some of Kenya’s most incredible wildlife, but also to meet some of Kenya’s female wildlife rangers and understand the challenges they face in a male-dominated industry.

 We would love to open up these real-life experiences to all of our travellers, however, in order to operate in a socially responsible and culturally sensitive manner, this is simply not possible.
 But if you’re interested in visiting any of these incredible parts of the world and a women’s only trip isn’t for you, we have a number of regular or themed trips in these destinations too.
 So, be sure to check them out.